Koredotcom/chatbot-test-runner/README.md

 },
 ```

-  * **Welcome Message** : If the bot has predefined welcome messages, then update its count in test cases file for the parameter **"welcomeMessageCount"** as mentioned below
+  * **Welcome Message** : If the bot has predefined welcome messages, then update its count in test cases file for the parameter **"welcomeMessageCount"** as mentioned below.
+  In the below format welcome message count represents the number of welcome messages in the bot
   ```json
  "botName": "Name of the bot",
  "botId": "stream ID of the bot",